COVID-19 Impact on Anoka County Services

 - We have suspended public fingerprinting at the Jail at this time.

-- Off-site video visiting – one free visit per week, others available @ normal price.
+- Visiting is via remote only.
+Off-site video visiting – one free visit per week, others available @ normal price.

 - On-site visits must be non-contact for the duration of the COVID -19 pandemic

 - Off-site video visits are an available to professional visitors at no cost.

 - The business offices of the Anoka County Sheriff’s Office, located at 13301 Hanson Blvd.
 NW in Andover, are now open to the public.
 (Effective 5/18/20)

 - If you have an emergency, call 911.